Highlight 3 smallest values with criteria

 Where "color" is the named range B5:B12 and "amount" is the named range C5:C12.

 Inside the AND function there are two logical criteria.
-The first is straightforward, and ensures that only cells that match the color in G3 are highlighted:
+The first is straightforward, and ensures that only cells that match the color in E5 are highlighted:

 When both logical conditions are return TRUE, the conditional formatting is triggered and cells are highlighted.

-Note: this is an array formula, but it doesn't require control + shift + enter like an array formula entered directly on a worksheet.
+Note: this is an array formula, but does not require control + shift + enter.